rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The main function of the comitative is the marking of universal quantification + with.
 This case is subject or object oriented.
 Nadʹkin (1968: 51, 57) also attests this case in the definite plural declension of some of the Alatyrʹ subdialects.
-Ambiguity is attested with the adnominal cross-referential person marker %ONOk, for more specifics, see (4.2.3.1.1.)
+Ambiguity is attested with the adnominal cross-referential person marker -ONOk, for more specifics, see (4.2.3.1.1.)
 FIRST PERSON.

 Interim summary